How much more stressful is college on a non-traditional student, and what are some good ways to deal with college stress at 30?

 Financial aid opportunities, family considerations, housing, and commuting options may all be different for older matriculates.
 Students of all kinds are eligible for federal financial aid and assistance programs for continuing education, usually in the form of loans.
 Scholarships may be harder to come by for students who have been out of high school for some time.
 On the flip side, employers sometimes offer tuition reimbursement programs for their staff.
 Tuition Assistance Programs (TAP) are sometimes offered through human resources as part of benefits packages, and are well worth investigating.

 Housing, day care, and commuting are also potential sources of stress for the continuing college student.
 Some universities offer housing for older students, but most do not.
 However, most universities have departments of student housing that may be good resources in an off-campus housing search.
 As enrollments of nontraditional students have soared, many universities have catered programs or services accordingly.
-At Columbia University, the School of General Studies (GS), for example, was created with the non-traditional student in mind.
-The average age of students at GS is 27 and the school caters programs and services to additionally support folks with a non-traditional academic background.
-If you are a current GS student, check out Student Life for more information and support.
-Some schools recognize the importance of providing day care facilities or partnering with day cares local to campuses.
+For example, some schools recognize how helpful it can be to provide day care facilities or partnering with day cares local to campuses.
 Similarly, while colleges may not have much to offer in terms of parking space or commuting assistance, many partner with local parking garages to make commuting for day and evening classes less burdensome for nontraditional students.
 As part of your registration, check with the student affairs department (or equivalent office) to inquire about these considerations.
 You can also check out Stress at the start of school for tips on dealing with stress for students of any age.

 In recognizing student diversity, many colleges and universities have adult student groups that may offer a valuable sense of community in your new learning environment.
 Dedicated groups like these often discuss the challenges of being an older student in a group setting and provide social and service opportunities on and off campus.